TimeDelta/auto-psych-nosology/README.md

 This study introduces a proof-of-concept approach for automated, data-driven psychiatric nosology.
 By mining the scientific literature into a multiplex knowledge graph of symptoms, treatments, biomarkers, and outcomes, it tests whether a dimensional framework can be derived independently of existing diagnostic systems such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), International Classification of Diseases (ICD-11), Hierarchical Taxonomy of Psychopathology (HiTOP), and Research Domain Criteria (RDoC).
 Scientific findings were extracted and integrated into a multiplex graph, which was then partitioned using information-theoretic algorithms.
-Quantitative evaluations will assess parsimony (via Minimum Description Length), stability (bootstrapped Variation of Information and Adjusted Rand Index), and alignment (Normalized Mutual Information and Adjusted Rand Index) with established dimensional models.
+Quantitative evaluations assess parsimony (via Minimum Description Length), stability (bootstrapped Variation of Information and Adjusted Rand Index), and alignment (Normalized Mutual Information and Adjusted Rand Index) with established dimensional models.
-Results are pending completion of model training and evaluation.
+Raw psychiatric coverage checks on the unpartitioned graph indicate that HiTOP labels retain precision 0.186 / recall 0.595 (TP = 11,114 of 59,785 psychiatric nodes) while RDoC labels retain precision 0.062 / recall 0.694 (TP = 3,695 of 59,785), confirming that label leakage is limited but non-zero after nosology filtering.
+Partitioning the multiplex graph with the RGCN-SCAE compresses the 59,786 psychiatric nodes into 11 interpretable clusters (node-weighted semantic coherence = 0.18) that achieve statistically significant enrichment for 62.5 % of HiTOP domains, while the stability-focused retraining collapses deterministically into two macro-clusters whose HiTOP/RDoC ARI values are 0.164/0.022 with a 90 % coherence CI width below 3e-5.
-Preliminary inspections indicate that unsupervised, information-theoretic partitioning can recover interpretable transdiagnostic structure consistent with major dimensional frameworks if the knowledge graph is high enough quality.
+Preliminary inspections therefore indicate that unsupervised, information-theoretic partitioning can recover interpretable transdiagnostic structure consistent with major dimensional frameworks if the knowledge graph is high enough quality.
 This work demonstrates the potential for information-theoretic graph methods to yield a scalable, self-updating, and reproducible framework for psychiatric classification that unifies biological and clinical findings without relying on predefined categories.

 ## Background / Literature Review